Adult Formation

 Parents of children and youth alternate Bible studies and parenting topics.
 Meets in Memorial 304.
 Contact Yolanda Baxter.

-• The pastors will lead Unafraid October 26, November 9 & 16.
+• A pastor-led discussion of Unafraid continues.
 Adam Hamilton’s book explores living with courage & hope amid illness, loneliness, financial insecurity, disappointing others, failure, insignificance, and aging.
-October 26 and November 2 led by Matt Bussell; November 9, Jill Duffield; and November 16, Erin Bowers.
+Led November 2 by Matt Bussell; November 9, Jill Duffield; and November 16, Erin Bowers.

 From religious art to current issues to book studies to guest speakers, this class offers an eclectic schedule.
 Meets in the Garden Room.
 Contact Philip Lopp.